Little Deer Cowry Shell, Macrocypraea cervinetta

 Little Deer Cowry Shell, Macrocypraea cervinetta, Juvenile.
 Shell collected off the beach in the greater Los Cabos area, Baja California Sur, May 2021.
 Size: 3.7 cm (1.5 inches) x 1.4 cm (0.6 inches).

-Little Deer Cowry, Macrocypraea cervinetta, Adult.
+Little Deer Cowry Shell, Macrocypraea cervinetta.
 Shell collected off the beach at Punta Chivato, Baja California Sur, December 2022.
 Size: 9.1 cm (3.6 inches) x 4.6 cm (1.8 inches) x 3.4 cm (1.3 inches).
 Collection, photograph and Identifications courtesy of Colin Campbell, DVM, Punta Chivato, Baja California Sur.

-Little Deer Cowry, Macrocypraea cervinetta, Adult.
+Little Deer Cowry Shell, Macrocypraea cervinetta.
 Size: 9.2 cm (3.6 inches) x 4.6 cm (1.8 inches) x 3.4 cm (1.3 inches).
 Shell collected off the beach in the greater Los Cabos area, Baja California Sur, April 2017.
 Collection, photograph and identification courtesy of Bob Hillis, Ivins, Utah.

 Phylogeny: The Little Deer Cowry, Macrocypraea cervinetta (Kiener, 1843), is a gastropod mollusk that is a member of the Cypraeidae Family of Cowrie Shells.
 The genus Macrocypraea is one of fifty-five genera in this family, and there are four species in this genus.
-This species is also known as the Panamic Deer Cowry.
-They are known in Mexico as Ciprea Ciervo and Cuarí Cervatillo.
-There are two currently recognized subspecies for this species- Macrocypraea cervinetta californica and Macrocypraea cervinetta cervinetta.
-The Little Deer Cowry is virtually identical to the Measled Cowry, Macrocypraea zebra (Linnaeus, 1758) that is a resident of the Atlantic Ocean.
+They are also known as the Panamic Deer Cowry Shell and in Mexico as Ciprea Ciervo and Cuarí Cervatillo.
+There are two currently recognized subspecies for this species- Macrocypraea cervinetta californica (primarily in Gulf of California) and Macrocypraea cervinetta cervinetta (central and southern Mexico to Peru).
+The Little Deer Cowry Shell is virtually identical to the Measled Cowry Shell, Macrocypraea zebra (Linnaeus, 1758) that is a resident of the Atlantic Ocean.
 It is thought that the two are common ancestors appearing before the country of Panama surfaced separating the two oceans approximately three million years ago.
+This species is also known as the Panamic Deer Cowry Shell and in Mexico as Ciprea Ciervo and Cuarí Cervatillo.
+The common name Little Deer Cowry refers to the spotted shell’s resemblance to a spotted fawn

 Habitat and Distribution: Little Deer Cowries are found under rocks, within rock crevices, and on rubble in the intertidal zone and to depths up to 24 m (80 feet).
-They are a tropical Eastern Pacific species that are found in Mexican waters of the Pacific Ocean along the west coast of the mainland south to Guatemala.
-They are found in the southern portions of the Sea of Cortez from LaPaz to Cabo San Lucas, Baja California Sur along the east coast of the Baja and from Guaymas south to Mazatlán along the west coast of the mainland.
-They have not been documented along the west coast of the Baja Peninsula.
+They are a subtropical to tropical Eastern Pacific species.
+They are found in all Mexican waters of the Pacific Ocean with the exception that the are absent from the west coast of the Baja Peninsula.

 Synonyms : Cypraea cervinnetta.